Foley Beach Express / Baldwin Beach Express

 A groundbreaking ceremony took place on March 15, 2013 for the completion of the 12.8-mile long Baldwin Beach Express.
 The final two phases of work included the link between Baldwin County 32 to U.S. 90 at a cost of $48 million and the link from County Road 64 to Interstate 10 at $16.2-million.
 Construction was expected to take 20 months on both elements of the four-lane highway.2

 Seven miles of the Baldwin Beach Express between County Road 32 and U.S. 90 opened to traffic on June 19, 2014.
-Signed in the field as Baldwin County 83, opening of this stretch of four-lane roadway provides a seamless link between Orange Beach and County Road 64 near Rosinton.
+Signed in the field as Baldwin County 83, opening of this stretch of four-lane roadway provided a seamless link between Orange Beach and County Road 64 near Rosinton.

 Progress made at the future diamond interchange with Interstate 10, where the Baldwin Beach Express starts, from Baldwin County 68 south (west).
 A new overpass was under construction along the west side of the original CR 68 bridge over I-10 while grading for the westbound side ramps was well underway.
 Photo taken May 4, 2013.